Symptoms, Effects, and Prevention

 - Sometimes there are no symptoms at all

-How common is toxoplasmosis?
+How common is toxoplasmosis during pregnancy?

 Toxoplasmosis is most common in areas with warm, moist climates.
 More than 50% of the population in Central and Southern Europe, Africa, South America, and Asia are infected with toxoplasmosis.
 It is also common in France possibly due to the preference of minimally cooked and raw meat.